 Valve Bag Filling System for Calcium Carbonate

 Each filling sequence was initiated automatically by a sensor at the spout of the filling machine when the operator spouted a bag on the machine; no button push was required.
 The bag would then automatically fill to a pre-determined weight selected by the operator.
-The filling machine had an integrated weighing scale, which worked in combination with a single PLC based control package.
-The weighing controls were especially designed for valve bag filling applications and featured a gain-in-weight totalizing display.
-The controls were designed with the ability to communicate weigh data to a printer or central management control system.
+The filling machine had an integrated weighing scale, which worked in combination with a single PLC-based control package.
+The weighing controls were specially designed for valve bag filling applications and featured a gain-in-weight totalizing display.
+The controls were designed with the ability to communicate weight data to a printer or central management control system.